Affordable Suburbs of Seattle In 2021

 Home to Joint Base Lewis-McChord, an International District, and the 4th largest Korean population in the state, Lakewood is a melting pot of diversity.
 While many Seattle suburbs are homogeneous and predominantly white, this city is a place where anyone can feel welcome and where diversity is truly celebrated.

-Though Lakewood had some bad years in the 80s when crime was a serious issue, since becoming a city, crime has steadily fallen (a full 30% percent since 2004).
+Though Lakewood had some bad years in the 80s when crime was a serious issue, since becoming a city, crime has steadily fallen (30% since 2004).
 Like Seattle and Tacoma, Lakewood is not entirely out of the woods in the area of crime, but unlike Seattle, the trend line is going in the right direction for Lakewood.
 It has lower violent crime and property crime than Tacoma, one of the current top destinations for Seattle transplants.
 It also has less property crime than Seattle and numbers that are fairly comparable with Seattle’s for violent crime.

 According to Niche.com, The Clover Park School District gets a B grade overall, making it the 8th best school district in Pierce County.
 That puts it right in the middle of the pack since Pierce County contains 15 school districts.
 With that said, Lakewood has some very strong public schools, including Harrison Prep, currently, the 13th ranked high school in all of Washington and the #1 ranked high school in Pierce County.
 The district is known for having engaged teachers, great diversity, and a strong commitment to equity.
 Lakewood’s affordability and excellence continue into the post-secondary years with Pierce Community College and Clover Park Technical College.
 Pierce College was recently selected as one of the top 5 community colleges in the nation.
 As the cost of higher education rises, Lakewood is positioned well to help families get ahead without breaking the bank.

-Lakewood isn’t perfect, but no place is, and on the whole, Lakewood delivers great value.
+On the whole, Lakewood delivers great value.
 It has an engaged local government committed to continuing to improve Lakewood’s value for its citizens.
 With plans underway to re-invest in Lakewood’s downtown to make it a more walkable urban community, a move to Lakewood is a move with lots of upsides.

 Whether you’re finally ready to upgrade to a lake house with a dock off the back porch or you’re hunting for a mid-century fixer-upper in an established neighborhood, better living is more affordable in Lakewood, WA.